phil-opp/blog_os/blog/content/second-edition/posts/09-paging-implementation/index.md

 ![QEMU printing "It did not crash!" with four completely white cells in the middle of the screen](qemu-new-mapping.png)

-The _"New!"_ on the screen is by our write to page `0x1000`, which means that we successfully created a new mapping in the page tables.
+The _"New!"_ on the screen is by our write to page `0`, which means that we successfully created a new mapping in the page tables.

-Creating that mapping only worked because there was already a level 1 table for mapping page `0x1000`.
+Creating that mapping only worked because the level 1 table responsible for the page at address `0` already exists.
 When we try to map a page for that no level 1 table exists yet, the `map_to` function fails because it tries to allocate frames from the `EmptyFrameAllocator` for creating new page tables.
-We can see that happen when we try to map page `0xdeadbeaf000` instead of `0x1000`:
+We can see that happen when we try to map page `0xdeadbeaf000` instead of `0`:

 ```rust
 // in src/main.rs